- 4-minute read + time to design your own

-Your manifesto is meant to challenge your assumptions, keep you focused on what matters most to you and provide a sense of certainty that you stand for something you believe is important.
+The best thing about your manifesto is, it challenges your assumptions.
+Keeps you focused on what matters most and provides a sense of certainty that you stand for something you believe is essential.

-Producers tip: Use this time as an opportunity to visualise the world you want to produce.
-Here's how to create a positive space to play.
+Producer's hot tip: Use this time as an opportunity to visualise the life you want to produce.
+Here's how to create a positive space and environment to play.

 - Block the time out in your calendar